-Fehr and Fischbacher (2004) have observed, however, that the direct effects of norm violations are often circumscribed in the field, which leads them to conclude that most norms would not survive if second parties alone imposed sanctions, a view echoed in the more recent work of Kurzban, DeScioli, and O'Brien (2007).
-In their view, enforcement often requires the intervention of bystanders who are not directly affected or third-party punishment (TPP).
-The experimental literature on TPP is both

-^{1.} The Genovese example is more complicated than this, however.
-As one referee notes, some have interpreted the outcome as a consequence of the diffusion of responsibility, a manifestation of the volunteer's dilemma thinner, however, and much newer.4 In fact, to motivate their own contribution, Fehr and Fischbacher (2004) cite just two other papers: Turillo et al. (2002) and an earlier version (Carpenter and Matthews 2002) of this one.
+Fehr and Fischbacher (2004) have observed, however, that the direct effects of norm violations are often circumscribed in the field, which leads them to conclude that most norms would not survive if second parties alone imposed sanctions, a view echoed in the more recent work of Kurzban et al. (2007).
+In their view, enforcement often requires the intervention of bystanders who are not directly affected or third party punishment (TPP).
+The experimental literature on TPP is both thinner, however, and much newer.4 In fact, to motivate their own contribution, Fehr and Fischbacher (2004) cite just two other papers: Turillo, Folger, Lavelle, Umphress and Gee (2002) and an earlier version (Carpenter and Matthews, 2002) of this one.